WebDev-UW/vscode-tips-and-tricks/README.md

 ## Welcome

-Visual Studio Code is an open-source text editor from Microsoft.
+Visual Studio Code is a free, (mostly) open-source text editor from Microsoft.
+It offers a fully-customizable coding workspace with syntax highlighting, code autocomplete, built-in Git, and advanced debugging tools.

 ## Installing